Don’t miss: Foundry Safety Part 1: Noise Control

 Why Silica Dust is Airborne

 Silica becomes a health hazard when it enters the air we breathe.
-Silica dust can become airborne for a variety of reasons.
+Silica dust can become airborne for several reasons.
 The first reason is an abundant one in the foundry: Heat.
-Heat goes hand in hand when it comes to the foundry environment.
+Heat goes hand in hand with the foundry environment.
 (In fact, it is the focus of GK’s Foundry Safety Part 3 due to the variety of issues heat may cause.)
-Heat causes the warm sand and silica dust to rise into the air where it then can be inhaled.
+Heat causes the warm sand and silica dust to rise into the air, where it can then be inhaled.
 The second issue causing silica dust to fill the air is movement.
-Movement of equipment and transferring sand from unit to unit causes dust to be kicked up into the air and allows air currents to keep the particles airborne.
+Movement of equipment and transferring sand from one unit to another causes dust to be kicked up into the air, allowing air currents to keep the particles airborne.

-Controlling dust in your Foundry can be done in many ways similar to those for noise control.
+Controlling dust in your Foundry can be achieved in several ways, similar to those for noise control.

 Here are a few things we recommend to our customers to reduce silica dust in the foundry: